mrichburg/stats_case_study/README.md

 # Determine the p-value:
 p-value: 0.8445711798616594
-Suggests high probability due to chance
+Suggests high probability due to chance.

 # Compare the p-value to α:
 p-value > a
-We cannot reject the null hypothesis
+We cannot reject the null hypothesis.

 # Draw conclusions:
 According to data, we cannot reject the null hypothesis of US vehicles not being faster than Japanese cars made past the median year.
 Refer to graphs.

 # Consider effect size and practical significance:
 Effect size: -0.17331959628141816
 This shows that it has a small effect size which means it has a limited practical application.
 This due to our smaller sample size.
-Possibly measuring MPG could have a greater effect size
+Possibly measuring MPG could have a greater effect size.

 # Assess statistical power:
+Statistical power shows that we have a higher chance to encounter a Type II error.
+Howerver our effect size and sample size lends itself to this metric within the context of our expirment.